tansudasli/azure-sandbox/README.md

    - then, `cd azure-sandbox` if you need.
 4. Install azure cli w/ `brew install azure-cli`
    - then, configure w/ `az login`
+      - If you don't have azure account, create one.
 5. Create ssh public keys instead of using password in ssh connection **Mac OS** or **Windows Sublinux**.
    - `ssh-keygen -f ~/azure.pem`
    - `cp ~/azure.* .`
+6. to start
+   - for IaaS, start to run azure scrapbooks under /iaas folder

 ## High Level Architecture - IaaS